 Depending upon the format of the job cost sheet, it may also include subtotals of costs for direct materials, direct labor, and allocated overhead.

 The job cost sheet is most commonly developed using an electronic spreadsheet, based on a standard template that includes a number of standard items, so that the cost accountant is reminded to include them.
-More formal software packages are also available that perform this task, and which automatically populate some fields in the compilation.
+Software packages are available that perform this task, and which automatically populate some fields in the compilation.

 A job cost sheet is also known as a cost sheet.